 Competitive levels, structured games with standings, non-checking.

-From Atom to Midget there are a minimum of 5 levels for players to fall into, from the advanced competitive level of AAA down to House or Recreational hockey which is less competitive, non-checking and designed for participation over competitiveness.
+From U11 to U18, there are a minimum of five (5) levels for players to fall into.
+These levels include the advanced competitive level of AAA down to C-level hockey which is less competitive, non-checking and designed for participation over competitiveness.

 Yes, Hockey Nova Scotia and Hockey Canada strongly encourage young girls to participate in hockey.
-At the younger age groups, depending on numbers, boys and girls are mixed, but starting at the Novice level Hockey Nova Scotia recommends all girl teams be formed and we will accommodate any girl who wishes to play on an all-female team.
+At the U7 level, depending on numbers, boys and girls are mixed.

-The cost per season varies depending on where you live and the level you play, the fee can be affected by the cost of ice in your area, its availability and the frequency of ice times for your team.
+The cost per season varies depending on where you live and the level you play.

-The normal hockey season runs from October to the end of March and the frequency of play depends on the level of play and varies from 2 times a week to 4 or 5 times at the advanced, competitive levels.
+The hockey season runs from October to the end of March and the frequency of play depends on the level that you play.
+Typically, it varies from two times a week at the lower levels to 4-5 times at the more advanced, competitive levels.

-Body checking is introduced at the Bantam level and all players wishing to play at the competitive level in Bantam and above must take an introduction to checking clinic.
+Body checking is introduced at the U15 level and all players wishing to play at the competitive level in U15 and above must take an introduction to checking clinic.

-Hockey Nova Scotia, its 33 Minor Hockey Associations and our three Female Hockey Associations are run by volunteers and our over 1000 teams are coached by volunteers.
-You can volunteer with your local Minor Hockey Association by offering to assist administratively, coaching, managing or by being a trainer.
+Hockey Nova Scotia, its 30+ Minor Hockey Associations and Female Hockey Associations, are run by volunteers.
+Our hundreds of teams are coached by volunteers.
+You can volunteer with your local Hockey Association by offering to assist administratively, coaching, managing or by being a trainer.
 All volunteers must pass a screening process.
-For further details, contact your local Minor Hockey Association.
+For further details, contact your local Hockey Association.